Medial Collateral Ligament (MCL) Knee Injury Specialist

 Are you an athlete who participates in contact sports, or jumping and landing?
 If so, you may be at risk of tearing your MCL.
 An MCL injury can be sustained during an awkward landing in athletic activities, dirt biking injury or from a tackle in football.
 MCL tear specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have developed an MCL tear.
 Contact Dr. Padalecki’s team today!

-An Overview on a Medial Collateral Ligament Injury (MCL Injury)
+What is a Medial Collateral Ligament Injury (MCL Injury)?